 I also find it useful to think of an entirely artificial game of throwing darts.
 The dartboard is finite in size and can only hold a certain number of darts.
 Our aim is good enough to hit the target every time, but bad enough that we have no control over where the dart lands in the target.
 If a dart hits an empty spot, then it always sticks.
 If it hits too close to an existing dart, it will bounce off.
 With me so far?
 Good.

 Now we add a silly rule to get geometric growth.
 We will measure time in ``turns.''
 For each turn, we are allowed to throw more darts.
 For the first turn, we are allowed to throw one dart, which is guaranteed to stick.
-For the second turn we are allowed to throw two darts, which are very likely to stick.
 For each turn after that, we are allowed to throw as many darts as are currently attached to the board.
-Our growth in the beginning should be almost geometric, doubling with each turn.
+For the first few turns, the darts are very likely to find an empty space and stick.
+Our growth in the beginning should be almost geometric, almost doubling with each turn.
 But as more darts fill the board, we will see more of our throws bounce off.
 By the time the board is half full, we will be able to throw enough darts with each turn to fill all remaining space.
 But each dart now has only fifty percent chance or less of sticking to the board.
 We get a logistic curve if we plot the fraction of the dartboard that has been filled as a function of turns.
 Since the number of darts is finite, we don't get an exact fit, but the expected number of darts on the board should describe a logistic curve.

 Similarly, you can imagine bacteria spores landing in a petri dish as darts landing on a dartboard.
 If food is available, a bacterium survives and breeds.
 If the food was already consumed by a prior bacterium, then the new one will die.